johntango/colorGame/README.md

 # colorGame

-react color game illustrates passing callback to Child Web Component Parent keeps track of which "player" is eligible to click on square.
+This builds the Tik Tac Toe game in stages react color game illustrates passing callback to Child Web Component Parent keeps track of which "player" is eligible to click on square.

+This supercedes Tik Tac Toe directory